clojure-expectations/clojure-test/doc/more.md

           (/ 1 0))
 ```

+See below for a more comprehensive example of exception testing that also uses `more-of`.

 ## `expect more-of`

 Sometimes destructuring an (actual) test value is the easiest way to apply your expectations: